How Many Machine Learning Tools Do You Need to Know to Get a Machine Learning Job?

 These qualities matter far more than how many logos you have on your CV.

-How to present machine learning tools on your CV
+How should you present machine learning tools on your CV for UK roles?

 Instead of dumping a long list of tools, tie them to outcomes.